agonzalez9784/agonzalez9784/README.md

 ### Hey there!

 My name is Adrian.
+I'm currently a student at the moment trying to transfer to the University of Texas.
 Most of my projects may consist of operating systems I made from scratch, applications for my operating system, hopefully emulators, etc. If you want to ask me question about ManOS or any other operating systems I end up making, don't be afraid to contact me at agonzalez9784@gmail.com.

 - 🔭 I’m currently working on the ManOS project.